TIMELINE : Ongoing

 ESPN is a mammoth in the industry and the statistics given in the website https://disneynews.us/espn-statistics-facts/ is just mind-blowing.
 As an ardent sports fan, I use multiple applications to check scores, analysis, or just read up on sport-related stuff.
 Being the accessibility freak that I am, I tried using this application with voice-over and found it extremely difficult.
 Hence, I decided to improve the usability of the application for a broader audience.

 Disclaimer: This is a personal project.
-I am not affiliated with ESPN in anyway, I took this project as I am passionate about sports and accessibility.
+I am not affiliated with ESPN in anyway, I took this case study as I am passionate about sports and usability studies.

 The motive of this case study was to find new material to learn and improve myself in the world of User research, and subsequently, the design.
 I wanted to explore hidden paths through this challenge.
 I followed the given process – Explore, Define, Ideate, Prototype, Evaluate.

 ESPN has a variety of users.
 From the young to old, the application is used by a broad spectrum of people.
 This not only includes users who pay for their service (ESPN+) but also people who want just in time information.
 The application is also used by people who want to watch live streams, tune in for quick news.
 Additionally, due to the large coverage in sports, different sport fans tune into the application.
 NBA fans, soccer fans, ESPN attracts them all.

 I am an admirer of data collection as I get to know in depth about what the users think about the application.
 I conducted a survey and then interviewed users, went through the application reviews on App Store to come up with the possible issues.

 WHAT TYPE OF RESEARCH DO I CONDUCT?

 I want to get my hands on information that can would be vital to the redesign.
 For this purpose, I decided to proceed with Evaluative Research.
 Some of the methods that I used for the same are:

 - Application Reviews.